Residence permit

 On 10 March 2022, the Civil Court of Brescia upheld the appeal lodged by the applicant, a beneficiary of subsidiary protection, clarifying how, according to the Article 23 of the Qualification Directive, national implementing authorities are not given discretion as to additional requirements, not set in law, for the issuance of a residence permit for subsidiary protection beneficiaries.[7]

-Humanitarian reasons were then circumscribed to certain hypotheses and the government introduced, for this purpose, some new residence permits that can be released directly by the Questure in “special cases” (casi speciali), namely for medical treatment,[8] particular civil value,[9] and for natural calamity.[10]
+In 2018, humanitarian reasons for national protection were circumscribed to certain hypotheses and the government introduced, for this purpose, some new residence permits for medical treatment,[8] particular civil value,[9] and for natural calamity.[10]

-However, Decree Law 130/2020 and L 173/2020 reintroduced the need to consider, in rejecting permits to stay, the existence of constitutional and international obligations, and changed the substance of the special protection (protezione speciale) permits which can be granted when the hypothesis of non-expulsion or refoulement rises.[11]
-Decree Law 130/2020 specified that the refoulement or expulsion of a person is not admitted when there are good reasons to believe that the removal from the national territory involves a violation of the right to respect for his private and family life, unless that it is necessary for national security reasons, public order and safety as well as health protection.
+Decree Law 130/2020 and L 173/2020 reintroduced the need to consider, in rejecting residence permits, the existence of constitutional and international obligations, and changed the substance of the special protection (protezione speciale) permits which could be granted when the hypothesis of non-expulsion or refoulement rises.[11]
+Decree Law 130/2020 specified that the refoulement or expulsion of a person was not admitted when there are good reasons to believe that the removal from the national territory involves a violation of the right to respect for his private and family life, unless that it is necessary for national security reasons, public order and safety as well as health protection.
 It also stated that the nature and effectiveness of the family ties of the person concerned, their effective social insertion in Italy, the duration of his stay on the national territory as well as the existence of family, cultural or social ties with his or her country of origin, have to be taken into account.[12]

-Decree Law 130/2020 introduces another transitional regime stating that the new provisions on special protection permits apply to all pending cases before the Territorial Commissions, the Questore, and the specialised sections of Civil Courts.[20]
+However, a transitional regime was introduced, so that the new provisions on special protection permits do not apply to all pending cases before the Territorial Commissions, and to requests submitted to the Questore before the coming into force of the law itself (6 May 2023).[16]

 [1] Article 23(1) and (2) Qualification Decree.